facebook/zstd/zstd_compression_format.md

 decoders are free to support larger or lower limits, depending on local limitations.

+__Dictionary ID__

+This is a variable size field, which contains an ID.
+It checks if the correct dictionary is used for decoding.
+Note that this field is optional.
+If it's not present, it's up to the caller to make sure it uses the correct dictionary.

+Field size depends on __Dictionary ID flag__.
+1 byte can represent an ID 0-255.
+2 bytes can represent an ID 0-65535.
+4 bytes can represent an ID 0-(2^32-1).

+It's allowed to represent a small ID (for example `13`) with a large 4-bytes dictionary ID, losing some efficiency in the process.

 __Frame Content Size__

 This is the original (uncompressed) size.